grpc/grpc.github.io/content/docs/tutorials/basic/node.md

 layout: tutorials
 title: gRPC Basics - Node.js
 ---
-<p class="lead">This tutorial provides a basic Node.js programmer's introduction
-to working with gRPC.</p>
+This tutorial provides a basic Node.js programmer's introduction to working with gRPC.

 By walking through this example you'll learn how to:

 - Define a service in a .proto file.
 - Use the Node.js gRPC API to write a simple client and server for your service.

-It assumes that you have read the [Overview](/docs/index.html) and are familiar with [protocol buffers](https://developers.google.com/protocol-buffers/docs/overview).
+It assumes that you have read the [Overview](/docs/) and are familiar with [protocol buffers](https://developers.google.com/protocol-buffers/docs/overview).
 Note that the example in this tutorial uses the